VinSpee/vinspee.me/content/contact.md

 ---

-Whether you're looking for advice, help, a debate, or a contac, feel free to reach out to me.
+Whether you're looking for advice, help, a debate, or a contact, feel free to reach out to me.

 - [email](mailto:v@vinspee.me)